Associate Professor in Economics, University of Surrey

 I received my MSc in Economics from University College London and my PhD from Queen Mary University of London.

 I currently work on two large projects using Brazilian administrative data.
 In the first project, the Understanding Crime Project, we provide new insights on the cost of crime using large linked individual datasets that allow us to look at the consequences of direct and indirect exposure on the health, education, and labour market outcomes of individuals.
 We also provide new insights on how institutions respond to crime and violence.
 In the second arm of the project, we work to establish the root causes of crime using uniquely suitable microdata that allow us to investigate individual pathways to entering criminal careers.

-In a second overarching project, The Cost of Diseases Project, I provide new insights on the cost of disease, focusing currently on dengue fever in Brazil.
+In a second overarching project, The Cost of Diseases Project, I provide new insights on the cost of disease and illness, focusing currently on dengue fever in Brazil.

 I've held grants by the ESRC, Wellcome Trust, the British Academy, UKRI-GCRF, ESRC-DFID, the Ministry of Justice PCC, and the IDB.

-I am a Research Fellow at IZA, an adviser to the What Works Trial Advice Panel (TAP) and serve as scientific advisor to the Home Office.
-I also closely collaborate and advise a number of state departments in Brazil.
+I am a Research Fellow at IZA, an adviser to the Evaluation and Trial Advise Panel of the UK Evaluation Task Force and serve as scientific advisor to the Home Office.
+I also closely collaborate and advise a number of State Departments in Brazil.